-West Papua Endemics
+West Papua Mainland Endemics

 New Guinea Endemics

-Salvadori's Teal, Snow Mountain Quail, Long-tailed (Honey) Buzzard, goshawks, Victoria Crowned Pigeon, fruit doves, imperial pigeons, coucals, koels, cuckoos, Feline and Mountain Owlet-Nightjars, swifts, Red-breasted Paradise Kingfisher, Rufous-bellied Kookaburra, Blue-black and Hook-billed Kingfishers, Orange-fronted (Papuan) Hanging Parrot, Buff-faced Pygmy Parrot, lories, lorikeets, Large and Orange-breasted Fig Parrots, Archbold's and Fawn-breasted Bowerbirds, fairywrens, myzomelas, honeyeaters including MacGregor's (formerly a bird-of-paradise), scrubwrens, Goldenface (Dwarf Whistler), New Guinea (Papuan) Babbler, New Guinea (Papuan) Logrunner, longbills, Crested, Fan-tailed and Tit Berrypeckers, Blue, Chestnut-backed and Spotted Jewel Babblers, Black-breasted Boatbill, Lowland and Mountain Peltops, Hooded Butcherbird, Great Woodswallow, cuckoo shrikes, cicadabirds, Black-browed Triller, Varied Sittella, whistlers, Mottled Berryhunter (previously Mottled Whistler now considered to be the sole member of a separate family, the Rhagologidae, by the IOC), Rufous-naped Bellbird (formerly Rufous-naped Whistler, now in a new family of Australian-Papuan Bellbirds which also includes Crested Pitohui, also present in West Papua, and Crested Bellbird of Australia), Brown Oriole, Pygmy Drongo (possibly to be moved to a new family with Silktail which occurs only on Fiji), fantails, monarchs, Grey Crow, Loria's and Crested Satinbirds, Glossy-mantled and Jobi Manucodes, Short-tailed Paradigalla, Lesser Melampitta, King, King-of-Saxony, Lesser, Magnificent, Superb and Twelve-wired Birds-of-paradise, Black, Black-billed, Brown and Pale-billed Sicklebills, robins, white-eyes, Golden and Yellow-faced Mynas, Red-capped Flowerpecker, and Grand (Great-billed) and Streaky-headed Munias.
-Also a chance of Northern Cassowary, Collared and Wattled Brush Turkeys, New Guinea Megapode, Forest Bittern, New Guinea (Papuan) Eagle, Papuan Harrier, Chestnut Forest Rail, Dusky Woodcock, Pheasant Pigeon, Papuan Boobook, Papuan Hawk Owl, Archbold's and Papuan Nightjars, Barred and Wallace's Owlet-Nightjars, Shovel-billed Kookaburra, Pesquet's Parrot, Brehm's and Modest Tiger Parrots, Papuan King Parrot, Spotted and White-eared Catbirds, Masked (Flame) Bowerbird, Wattled Ploughbill, Blue-capped Ifrita, Torrent Lark and Papuan Parrotfinch.
+Salvadori's Teal, Snow Mountain Quail, Long-tailed (Honey) Buzzard, goshawks, Victoria Crowned Pigeon, fruit doves, imperial pigeons, coucals, koels, cuckoos, Feline and Mountain Owlet-Nightjars, swifts, Red-breasted Paradise Kingfisher, Rufous-bellied Kookaburra, Blue-black and Hook-billed Kingfishers, Orange-fronted (Papuan) Hanging Parrot, Buff-faced Pygmy Parrot, lories, lorikeets, Large and Orange-breasted Fig Parrots, Archbold's and Fawn-breasted Bowerbirds, fairywrens, myzomelas, honeyeaters including MacGregor's (formerly a bird-of-paradise), scrubwrens, Goldenface (Dwarf Whistler), New Guinea (Papuan) Babbler, New Guinea (Papuan) Logrunner, longbills, Crested, Fan-tailed and Tit Berrypeckers, Blue, Chestnut-backed and Spotted Jewel Babblers, Black-breasted Boatbill, Lowland and Mountain Peltops, Hooded Butcherbird, Great Woodswallow, cuckoo shrikes, cicadabirds, Black-browed Triller, Varied Sittella, whistlers, Mottled Berryhunter (previously Mottled Whistler now considered to be the sole member of a separate family, the Rhagologidae, by the IOC), Rufous-naped Bellbird (formerly Rufous-naped Whistler, now in a new family of Australian-Papuan Bellbirds which also includes Crested Pitohui, also present in West Papua, and Crested Bellbird of Australia), Brown Oriole, Pygmy Drongo (possibly to be moved to a new family with Silktail which occurs only on Fiji), fantails, monarchs, Grey Crow, Loria's and Crested Satinbirds, Glossy-mantled and Jobi Manucodes, Short-tailed Paradigalla, Lesser Melampitta, King, King-of-Saxony, Lesser, Magnificent and Twelve-wired Birds-of-paradise, Black, Black-billed, Brown and Pale-billed Sicklebills, robins, white-eyes, Golden and Yellow-faced Mynas, Red-capped Flowerpecker, and Grand (Great-billed) and Streaky-headed Munias.
+Also a chance of Northern Cassowary, Collared and Wattled Brush Turkeys, New Guinea Megapode, Forest Bittern, New Guinea (Papuan) Eagle, Papuan Harrier, Chestnut Forest Rail, Dusky Woodcock, Pheasant Pigeon, Papuan Boobook, Papuan Hawk Owl, Archbold's and Papuan Nightjars, Wallace's Owlet-Nightjar, Shovel-billed Kookaburra, Pesquet's Parrot, Brehm's and Modest Tiger Parrots, Papuan King Parrot, Spotted and White-eared Catbirds, Masked (Flame) Bowerbird, Wattled Ploughbill, Blue-capped Ifrita, Torrent Lark and Papuan Parrotfinch.

 Palm Cockatoo and Blyth's Hornbill, as well as Lesser Frigatebird, Great-billed Heron, Brahminy Kite, Gurney's Eagle, White-bellied Sea Eagle, cuckoo doves, Sulphur-crested Cockatoo, Eclectus and Moluccan King Parrots, Channel-billed Cuckoo, Greater Sooty Owl, Marbled and Papuan Frogmouths, Moustached Treeswift, Common Paradise Kingfisher, Beach, Variable Dwarf and Yellow-billed Kingfishers, Rainbow Bee-eater, Dollarbird, Hooded and 'Red-bellied' Pittas, Yellow-breasted Boatbill and Island Thrush.
 Also present in the Trans-Fly region, off the usual circuit, are Brolga Crane, Black-necked Stork, Wedge-tailed Eagle, Australasian Bustard and Spangled Kookaburra.